caenrigen/Calefficient/docs/README.md

 ## Benefits
 * Life can be overwhelming, never forget to allocate time to the most important things in your life
 * Make better decisions.
 Every moment, consciously or unconsciosly, you choose how you spend your time.
 Data-driven descisions are scientifically proven to result in better outcomes for you
-* Filter your commitments, always know what you are giving up when taking a new commitment
+* Filter your commitments, always know what you are giving up when taking on a new commitment
 * Know exactly how you spend your time, plan accordingly
 * Integration with Google Calendar
     * Use a familiar and simple tool